MicrosoftDocs/azure-reference-other/studio-module-reference/import-from-azure-sql-database.md

 #### Why are some characters not displayed correctly?

-Azure Machine Learning supports the UTF-8 encoding.
+Machine Learning supports the UTF-8 encoding.
 If string columns in your database use a different encoding, the characters might not be imported correctly.

 One option is to export the data to a CSV  file in Azure storage, and use the option **CSV with encoding** to specify parameters for custom delimiters, the code page, and so forth.